 “...damn, this is an impressive and mature-sounding collection by any standard, never mind for such a young artist.” - Roots Music Canada

-Lyrically and musically, John leaves it all on stage, channeling Leonard Cohen, Frank Turner, The Weakerthans, and Julien Baker, John’s primary goal is to change the lives of listeners the way music has changed his.
+Lyrically and musically, John leaves it all on stage, channeling Leonard Cohen, Frank Turner, The Weakerthans, and Julien Baker.
 In the three years since the release of his debut EP Yesterday’s Smile, John has been nominated for a Canadian Folk Music Award, toured relentlessly across Canada, and has graced the stages of legendary festivals including The Winnipeg Folk Festival, Home County Music and Arts Festival, Sawdust City Music Festival, and many more.
 His touring efforts have landed him coveted opening slots for Joel Plaskett, Craig Cardiff, and VACAY.
 John has also released two follow-up EPs, Foundational (2018) and Head Stays Down (2019).

 "Absolutely Captivating" - Imperfect Fifth